socketio/socket.io-website/docs/categories/01-Documentation/connection-state-recovery.md

 Under real conditions, a Socket.IO client will inevitably experience temporary disconnections, regardless of the quality of the connection.

-This feature will help you cope with such disconnections, but unless you want to store the packets and the sessions forever (by setting `maxDisconnectionDuration` to `Infinity`), you can't be assured that the recovery will always be successful.
+This feature will help you cope with such disconnections, but please be aware that the recovery **will not always be successful**.
 That's why you will still need to handle the case where the states of the client and the server must be synchronized.

 ## Usage